jdittrich/StatistikFalschGemacht/p-value.rst

    .. figure:: /plots/drug-grids-3.*
       :scale: 50%

 Die Wahrscheinlichkeit dass ein – laut der Auswertung – funktionierender Wirkstoff wirklich funktioniert ist nur 62%.
-Das heißt: Wenn ich aus all den 100 Wirkstoffen einen auswählt, diesen Teste und eine auf dem Niveau :math:`p < 0.05` statistisch signifikanten Unterschied finde besteht nur eine 62%-ige Chance, dass der Wirkstoff tatsächlich funktioniert.
-Der Anteil von statistisch signifikanten Resultaten die in Wirklichkeit fälschlicherweise als funktionierende Wirkstoffe klassifiziert werden, die »False Discovery Rate«, ist 38%.
+Das heißt: Wenn ich aus all den 100 Wirkstoffen einen auswähle, diesen Wirkstoff teste und eine auf dem Niveau :math:`p < 0.05` statistisch signifikanten Unterschied finde, besteht nur eine 62%-ige Chance, dass der Wirkstoff tatsächlich funktioniert.
+Der Anteil von statistisch signifikanten Resultaten, die aber in Wirklichkeit fälschlicherweise als funktionierend klassifiziert Wirkstoffe sind (die »False Discovery Rate«) ist 38%.

 ..
 The chance of any given "working" drug being truly effectual is only 62%.
 If I were to randomly select a drug out of the lot of 100, run it through my tests, and discover a :math:`p < 0.05` statistically significant benefit, there is only a 62% chance that the drug is actually effective.
 In statistical terms, my false discovery rate -- the fraction of statistically significant results which are really false positives -- is 38%.